 The Consumer Advocacy Council’s plea to the big players like Transpower is simple — in your communications include plain English aimed at consumers and help them better understand the journey ahead so they can play their part in the transition to a sustainable, low carbon electricity market.

-This was originally published as an opinion piece on Tuesday 28 June 2022.
+This opinion piece was originally published in Stuff on Tuesday 28 June 2022.